turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 Numbered steps without guidelines:
 ```
-Test the implementation for [resource type] by querying resources and validating column data.
+Your goal is to test the implementation for <resource_type> in Steampipe by querying resources and validating column data.

 Use the Steampipe MCP server to run test queries.
-If the Steampipe MCP server is not available,
-use `steampipe` CLI commands.
+If the Steampipe MCP server is not available, use `steampipe` CLI commands.

 Share all test results in raw Markdown format to make them easy to export.

+Please follow these steps to complete the task:

-First, execute `select * from [table_name]` and validate:
+1. Execute `select * from [table_name]` and validate:
-1. All columns return expected data based on the resource properties.
+  - All columns return expected data based on the resource properties.
-2. All columns have the correct data types.
+  - All columns have the correct data types.

-Then, execute all queries from the table documentation to verify:
+2. Execute all queries from the table documentation to verify:
-1. SQL syntax is correct and queries run without errors.
+  - SQL syntax is correct and queries run without errors.
-2. Result data matches the example's title and description.
+  - Result data matches the example's title and description.
 ```

 ## Cleanup Test Resources